What to do in the Garden in January

 Lawn Care in cold weather

-In winter, it is important to protect lawns.
-This is because it's true that walking on the frost frozen grass really does damage the lawn.
+It's true that walking on the frost frozen grass does damage the lawn.
 When frozen, the blades of grass become brittle, and do not yield to pressure.
 When trodden on in frosty conditions, the blades of grass will snap and break.

-The image shows where the grass has been walked on, and it will not recover easily.
-Brown marks are left on the grass where it was damaged, which will look unsightly in the spring.
+The image shows where people walked on the grass, and it will not recover easily.
+Damaged areas of the grass show brown marks that will look unsightly in the spring.
 In addition, the damage will make that patch more susceptible to disease.

 Given how hard it is to create a decent lawn, it's worth resisting walking on it during the very cold weather.
 Advice on lawn care